 Some examples of what is generally considered futsuu in Japan:

-• Eating rice in every meal
+• Eating rice at every meal

 • Being extremely punctual